Time to Buy Beat-Down PagerDuty Inc. (PD) Stock? Here is the INSIGHT

-Let’s start up with the current stock price of PagerDuty Inc. (PD), which is $44.30 to be very precise.
-The Stock rose vividly during the last session to $44.72 after opening rate of $43.95 while the lowest price it went was recorded $43.74 before closing at $43.77.Recently in News on September 2, 2021, PagerDuty Announces Second Quarter Fiscal 2022 Financial Results.
+For the readers interested in the stock health of PagerDuty Inc. (PD).
+It is currently valued at $47.38.
+When the transactions were called off in the previous session, Stock hit the highs of $50.33, after setting-off with the price of $49.875.
+Company’s stock value dipped to $47.35 during the trading on the day.
+When the trading was stopped its value was $44.30.Recently in News on September 2, 2021, PagerDuty Announces Second Quarter Fiscal 2022 Financial Results.
 Second quarter revenue increased 33% year-over-year to $68 millionNearly 18,000 companies now using PagerDuty to power their digital transformationsDollar-Based Net Retention at 126%.
 You can read further details here

 PagerDuty Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $58.36 on 02/16/21, with the lowest value was $32.91 for the same time period, recorded on 05/17/21.